rollator3000/BWM-Article/README.md

 │
 ├── Data <- All the data for this repository
 │   │
-│   ├─── raw <- All 13 Multi-Omics DFs (as they were provided & w/o further processing)
+│   ├─── raw          <- 13 Multi-Omics DFs (as they were provided & w/o further processing)
-│   │
 │   └─── Example_Data <- Examplary data needed for the implementations
 │
 ├── Docs <- Sources, Results and everything else documenting the repository
 │   │
 │   ├─── Article_Versions   <- Different Versions of the article (shall be published in the end) │   ├─── Evaluation_Results <- Results of the evaluation for all approaches
-│   ├─── DataInfo           <- Overview to amount of rows & features per block for each DF in Data/Raw │   └─── PhenomeImpute      <- Package to use the R-Function 'PhenomeImpute' │
+│   └─── DataInfo           <- Overview to amount of rows & features per block for each DF in Data/Raw │
 ├── envs <- the various enviroments of the project
 │